jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.13.13 ShreveStreamMagnitude

-Assigns the Shreve stream magnitude to each link in a stream network.
+Assigns the Shreve stream magnitude to each link in a stream network..

 *Parameters*: